Poissonfish/iPat/README.md

 * ***A fileset included in one project must have identical filenames and correct extension name if they need to be converted to a proper format.*** For example, if you want to perform GWAS using VCF format in FarmCPU, which is a package only support files in numerical format, the input fileset should be named as: **data.vcf** and **data.txt**.

-* The table below shows further information of valid datasets in different formats:
+* Further details about valid datasets in different formats are given below:

 <center>